-To improve the pipeline, several steps were taken under my advisor’s instruction.
-I first start to utilize components from varies hardware: I used depth camera with its programming interface and wrote shader program to display 3D reconstructed mesh on the Unity platform.
+We took several steps to improve the pipeline.
+Components from varies hardware were utilized: I used depth camera with its programming interface and wrote shader program to display 3D reconstructed mesh on the Unity platform.
 I then calibrate the mesh to match the real objects by using visual markers to detect depth camera’s pose.
-We later discovered that the coordinate system of Hololens would sometimes drift away due to inaccurate spatial mapping.
+We later discovered that the coordinate system of Hololens would sometimes drift away from its original position due to inaccurate spatial mapping.
 To compensate for the drifting issue, I used HTC Vive tracker tied with Hololens to provide constant position correction.
 I managed to complete this cross-platform pipeline within three months.
 My first leading research experience provided me with a wider horizon of research topics and trained my ability to discover the issue and methodology for solving problems.

 The biggest bottleneck of this project as pointed out by professional surgeons is the poor quality of 3D reconstructed mesh.
-The laparoscopic surgeries, due to the small size of the surgical area and great danger of internal bleeding caused by inattention, require persistent high-quality visual output while none of the current commercial depth camera performs well in the simulated patient’s cavity.
+The laparoscopic surgeries, due to the small size of the surgical area and great danger of internal bleeding caused by inattention, require persistent high-quality visual output while none of the current commercial depth camera performs well in the simulated patient’s cavity. (这段和下面一段需要一个句子，比如 This biggest bottleneck did not discourage me but rather shape my honor thesis topic. )

 To learn more about 3D reconstruction and find a way to refine the pipeline of my previous project, I decided to do my honor thesis on the topic of 3D reconstruction with Professor Jan-Michael Frahm as my thesis advisor and Professor Henry Fuchs as the first reader of my thesis after that summer.
 The goal of the thesis is to independently explore viable ways to achieve high-quality 3D reconstruction of the laparoscopic surgical area with customized algorithms and stereo camera setup.
 To have complete control of the reconstruction pipeline, I implemented all the algorithms myself starting from two common cameras placed in parallel.
 After a careful literature review of research papers on 3D reconstruction, I used basic block-matching algorithm as the depth reconstruction foundation of my pipeline.
 Then optimization algorithms are experimented and used to refine the reconstruction results.
 Local sub-block smoothing algorithm is used to smooth the boundaries between two parts of pixel points with different depth values on the surface; occlusion test is used to remove noisy pixels in the areas occluded to one of two cameras.
 After making a comparison between reconstruction results with and without refining algorithms, we concluded that the application of these refining algorithms would dramatically increase the quality of reconstruction.
 Then, another issue the thesis intends to solve is to reconstruct homogeneous surfaces which are surfaces having only one color.
 The block matching algorithm would fail to reconstruct these surfaces because it depends on color difference between two square blocks of one surface to reconstruct depth.
 The mechanisms of some state of the art depth cameras such as Microsoft Kinect were used as references to solve this problem.
 Eventually, we decided to use a projector to project random patterns onto the target objects so that the surfaces can be reconstructed with the projected patterns.
 Tested with real-world environments and proven with improved result, my honor thesis was finished with a successful defense and a complete dissertation.
 I really appreciate such an independent research opportunity in my undergraduate study given by my advisors.
 It allows me to go through crucial steps to conduct fruitful researches: careful literature review, rigorous results comparison, persistent engineering and creative problem-solving.

+Junior year finished honor thesis